 When it comes to preserving and honoring our musical heritage, we believe that this is an important role for all generations.
 Our weekly Shabbat services are participatory!
 At Beth El we believe that if you can talk, you can sing and when we open our hearts together, p’tach libeinu b’tfila, then our prayers have more power and we feel stronger and more productive together.
 So we encourage people to learn the service and we delve into the meaning of the prayers.
 Please look at our recordings.

 The BETH EL SINGERS play a big role in our musical life.
 They participate in all the events, services, and concerts mentioned above.
-Please call the Cantor Wendi if you would like to participate!
+Please call the office if you would like to participate!

 LEADING SERVICES AND/OR CHANTING FROM OUR SACRED TEXTS

 We invite people of all ages to open their horizons and learn how to read from the Torah, and the megillot.
-If you have any interest in learning how to lead a service, please don’t hesitate to call Cantor Wendi.
-She would be happy to provide you with recordings.
+If you have any interest in learning how to lead a service, please don’t hesitate to call the office.

 As far as Torah and megillah reading are concerned, we have a few programs that people can take part in to honor these mitzvot.